 It turns out that how one gets to the end result is as important as getting there – at least to our Buyers.
 This is also a reflection of how the offline world works: the perception of the quality of the experience one receives when buying something is a combination of the quality of the product purchased, but also the ‘pre’ and ‘after-sale’ service you get.

 CERT is an acronym that brings together the 4 pillars that define quality for a Buyer on PPH.

 In practice what this does is it takes the classic ranking score we had to date and overlays it with a quality score that’s derived from the C, E & T in CERT as below.

-- Repeat usage: Retaining a customer is the ultimate metric of success for any individual or business providing a service.
-Sellers who retain Buyers (for the same or a new job alike), will not only have higher earnings (which itself boosts CERT), but will get a magnified boost to their CERT score on top of that.
+Repeat usage: Retaining a customer is the ultimate metric of success for any individual or business providing a service.
+Freelancers who retain Buyers (for the same or a new job-alike), will not only have higher earnings (which itself boosts CERT), but will get a magnified boost to their CERT score on top of that.
 So one dollar, pound, or euro retained is worth more than a new one, and that is because it reflects on great service delivery.